ronaldoussoren/pyobjc/docs/apinotes/CoreAudio.rst

   - AudioValueTranslation

   In all cases you should explictly pass an instance of these structure to functions, even for pass-by-reference output parameters.
-This is needed to the low-level structure of these types.
+This is needed due to the low-level structure of these types.

 * The APIs to implement CoreAudio plugins are not supported.